AugustoTI/template-vite-reactTS/README.md

 with the template is to my liking, but you are free to change it to your own.😎👍🏻

 > If you have the Prettier extension installed.
-To get the prettier settings
+To fix the prettier settings,
-> correct, create a folder at the root of your project called `.vscode` and
+> add this setting to the `settings.json` file of your `.vscode` folder located
-> create a `settings.json` file with the following configuration check:
+> in the root folder

 ```json
 {